 On February 24, 2000, we filed a report describing a tentative agreement to resolve pending litigation involving certain limited partnerships which we expected to result in a pretax charge of \$30 million to \$40 million.
 The agreement became definitive on March 9, 2000, and as a result we recorded a \$39 million pretax charge in the fourth quarter of 1999.
-We also described our plans to form an unconsolidated joint venture with Host Marriott Corporation to acquire all of the limited partners' interests in Courtyard by Marriott Limited Partnership, for approximately \$372 million.
+We also described our plans to form an unconsolidated joint venture with Host Marriott Corporation to acquire all of the limited partners' interests in Courtyard by Marriott Limited Partnership and Courtyard by Marriott II Limited Partnership, for approximately \$372 million.